emcuttsy/monoglot-anxiety/content/english/blog/is-it-worth-hiring-a-language-tutor-as-a-beginner.md

 ### Informal conversation practice isn't enough

 Many tutors on sites like iTalki offer mostly informal conversation practice.
-This is fantastic as a low-cost way to get practice speaking a language, but it isn't ideal for beginners who can't hold conversations yet (see reasons above).
+This is fantastic, since it makes speaking practice available at a more accessible price, but it isn't ideal for beginners who can't hold conversations yet (see reasons above).

 The right tutor for a beginner offers more than informal conversation practice.
 They need to — a true beginner can't hold a conversation in their target language for 30 minutes or an hour.

 ### What a good tutor can do for beginners

 For me, a tutor is only "worth it" if working with them gives me something helpful I couldn't get on my own.

-At the intermediate level, this is speaking practice.
+At the intermediate level, that is speaking practice.
 At the beginner level, a skilled tutor can provide **custom-tailored comprehensible input** that teaches the things most relevant to you.
-They are a **window on the culture associated with your target language**.
+They offer a **window on the culture associated with your target language**.
 And they can also **do wonders for motivation**.

-My Italian tutor clearly plans our lessons around vocabulary that she anticipates will be relevant to me based on my iTalki profile and on what she learns about me throughout our lessons.
+My Italian tutor clearly plans our lessons around vocabulary that she anticipates will be relevant to me based on my iTalki profile and on what she learns about me during lessons.
 She modifies her speech so that I can understand it and so that it models the most common patterns I need to understand and communicate basic ideas in Italian.
-We don't focus on grammar, but rather on learning to communicate and understand.
 She recommends level-appropriate content in Italian for me to enjoy between lessons, and shares Italian culture with me as part of the lesson.
-It's amazing!
+She takes time to explain her approach and what she thinks I need to work on, which makes it easier for me to see the value her lessons bring me and understand if I'm making more progress with her than I would alone.

 Here are some things a great language tutor can do for a beginner: